 To view Transfer Course Equivalencies, click on Transfer Course Equivalency Tool

-Any undergraduate transfer student who would like to request a re-evaluation of a given transfer course equivalent, should submit the Transfer Credit Re-Evaluation Form, a course description, and/or a course syllabus to the department chair in the relevant discipline.
+Any undergraduate transfer student who would like to request a re-evaluation of a given transfer course equivalent, should submit the Transfer Credit Re-Evaluation Form found under "Other Forms" on the Office of the Registrar's Forms page, a course description, and/or a course syllabus to the department chair in the relevant discipline.
 It is the student’s responsibility to obtain and submit the course description and/or a course syllabus along with the form.

 Important points concerning the re-evaluation of transfer credits: